For expat residents having a baby in the UK, this guide explains the options, including maternity insurance, prenatal, postnatal care, and more.

 There is a wide variety of pain relief options for giving birth in the UK; some of which are commonly offered in other European countries.
 They include hydrotherapy, intramuscular painkiller injections, gas and air (Entonox), Transcutaneous Electrical Nerve Stimulation (TENS), and epidural anesthesia.
-Some hospitals also allow alternative pain relief methods; however, you would have to enquire beforehand and organise them yourself.
+Some hospitals also allow alternative pain relief methods; however, you would have to enquire beforehand and organize them yourself.

 While a small selection of mothers may be released as early as six hours after giving birth in the UK, it is more common to spend a night or two in the postnatal ward.
 Mothers who have chosen private insurance are usually able to have a room of their own.
 They can also have their husband or companion of choice in attendance.
 Once your midwife or doctor is happy that both you and your newborn baby are well enough to go home, you will be discharged.